AbhishekPednekar84/personal-blog-site/content/advanced-git.md

 ![revert2]({static}/images/index6/revert2.jpg)

-Now, running a `git log` will show us a new commit that was created by reversing the previous commit which is exactly what we wanted.
+Now, running a `git log` will show us the new commit that was created by reversing the previous commit which is exactly what we wanted.
 Also, notice that the hashes of the older commits are unchanged.
 We have therefore not modified the git history.
 If others were to now pull our changes, they will just be pulling in the new commit that will reverse the previous commit in their code base as well.

 ![revert3]({static}/images/index6/revert3.jpg)